deeravenger/php-autoloader/README.md

 include '/path/to/file_for_autoload.php';
 ```

-By default, script will generate absolute paths.
-If you need relative paths - use next command:
+By default, script will generate relative paths.
+If you need absolute paths - use next command:

-`php map.phar --file=/path/to/file_for_autoload.php --dir=/path/to/dir/where/php/file --relative-path`
+`php map.phar --file=/path/to/file_for_autoload.php --dir=/path/to/dir/where/php/file --absolute-path`